 Scones.
-Buttery, flaky, sweet and salty scones.
+Buttery, flaky, sweet, and salty scones.
 Is there anything better in this world?

-One of the very first recipes I posted on this site was a basic scone recipe passed down to me from my friendly neighbour who would invite my brother and I over to participate in a day of baking.
+One of the very first recipes I posted on this site was a basic scone recipe passed down to me from my friendly neighbor who would invite my brother and me over to participate in a day of baking.
 I mostly stirred things and tried to hide from the dog, but I still had fun nonetheless.
 I’ve made this recipe so many times, I could make it in my sleep/the half-awake state I’m usually in.

 This recipe wasn’t originally vegan, though, and it’s going to stay that way.
 Nothing, I repeat, nothing, tastes better in scones than cold, hard butter.
 With my tea collection increasing and the weather getting a little chillier over here, chai spiced scones sounded perfect.
-There are quite a few spices in chai tea, but in the interest of saving time I’ve only included the four main spices in this recipe: ginger, nutmeg, cinnamon, and cloves.
+There are quite a few spices in chai tea but in the interest of saving time I’ve only included the four main spices in this recipe: ginger, nutmeg, cinnamon, and cloves.
 All winter spices, all cozy and warm.

 If you’re looking for a simple holiday recipe to serve one morning soon, and you’d love to fill your kitchen with the scent of baking bread and cloves, chai spiced scones are the easiest way to do it.

 I just want to leave a little heads-up here that I’m going to be posting less often from now until the end of the holidays.
-Lately I’ve been completely overtaken by exhaustion and am the classic picture of a burned-out workaholic.
+Lately, I’ve been completely overtaken by exhaustion and am the classic picture of a burned-out workaholic.
 Running a website and working multiple jobs on the side has been taking a toll on me, so I’m hoping to change something in the new year so I can focus more on what I love: working on and growing Palette Dining.
 But for now, it’s time for me to take care of myself mentally and relax a little.
 I’ll be pouring a few of these and binge-watching old episodes of Private Practice.